barathkumargit/Aws_DevOps_task/README.md

    - Ensure that the services are running correctly.

 ### Conclusion:
 By following the steps outlined in this documentation, you will have successfully set up a private network environment, provisioned remote machines within that network using Terraform, and configured your application along with the database.
-This approach provides a scalable and secure infrastructure for hosting your applications and services.
+This approach provides a scalable and secure infrastructure for hosting your applications and services

-For more detailed instructions and troubleshooting, refer to the official documentation of AWS, Terraform, and the specific software components you are using.